Discover the best practices for detecting and preventing data exfiltration attacks on your business or organization.

 Here are some of the protocols that attackers commonly use to transfer data during data exfiltration:

 • Domain Name System (DNS): a protocol that translates human-readable domain names into IP addresses.
 DNS tunneling is a process that transmits data using DNS queries and responses and works by creating DNS records that point queries for a specific domain name to a server under the attacker’s control.
-This method can be used to transfer files from a compromised host, and DNS tunneling is especially effective in environments where other protocols are more closely monitored.

 Physical Access